Do you have missing teeth? Have you been told your teeth are hopeless and think dentures are your only option?

 What is the failure rate of most dental implants?

-Studies have shown that the failure rate with most dental implants range from 5% and below.
+Studies have shown that the failure rate with most dental implants ranges from 5% and below.
 These failures often come as a result of improper care following the procedure like eating hard foods, practicing poor oral hygiene, or even brushing your teeth too harshly.
 The good news is that most of these causes can easily be negated by taking care of your implants from the start.

 Schedule a Consultation for Dental Implants